 Step 1: Outline The Opportunity

 This is the core of your business plan.
-It should give loan officers a clear understanding of:
+It should give funding officers a clear understanding of:

 - What problem you’re solving

 - How your product or service fits into the current market

 - What sets your business apart from the competition

 This is where the action happens!
 Here you’ll get into the details of how you’ll take advantage of the opportunity you outlined in the previous section.
 This part demonstrates to banks that you have a strong plan to achieve success.

 This is the most crucial – and intimidating – part of any business plan for a bank funding.
 Your prospective funder will look especially close at this section to determine how likely your business is to succeed.

 Just a few items you’ll need to include:

 - Revenue.
 List all your products, services and any other ways your business will generate income.